-When worn, a clunking sound can be heard and felt that’s more pronounced as the vehicle accelerates and disappears as the vehicle reaches cruising speeds.
-The vehicle may begin to wander as alignment angles shift from this excessive looseness and play.
-A shimmy will develop, and a vibration in the wheel can be felt.
+They get creeky when worn; the control arm will make a clunking sound as the vehicle accelerates, which disappears as it reaches cruising speeds.
+The vehicle may begin to wander or shimmy as alignment angles shift from this excessive looseness and play.

 A special C-clamp or a press with the appropriate adaptors is sometimes required to remove and replace these bushings.
 Most manufacturers require the control arm's final torque done with the vehicle at rest on the ground.
 Failing to do so will twist the rubber bushing while the vehicle rests, resulting in premature failure.

 Worn Ball Joints

 Sometimes, the ball joint is integral to the control arm, and a problem ball joint requires the replacement of the entire control arm.